-- All development permit applications for developments located adjacent to a provincial highway shall be referred to Saskatchewan Highways and Infrastructure to determine the appropriate setback from the Highway right of way. - 5.2 No dwelling shall be located within 305 m (1000 ft) of an anhydrous ammonia facility licensed by relevant provincial agency. - 5.3 No dwelling shall be located within 457 metres (1500 ft) of land that is used or authorized for use as a landfill for the disposal of garbage or refuse. - 5.4 No dwelling shall be located within 305 m (1000 ft) of land that is used or authorized for use as a sewage treatment plant or sewage lagoon. - 5.5 No dwelling shall be located within 500 m (1640.4 ft) of a landfill site either commissioned or decommissioned unless written approval has been received from Saskatchewan Environment. - 5.6 Development of buildings on sites that abut a road allowance but do not abut a developed road shall observe the minimum setback in 18.1 to allow for future development of the road allowance.
+- A) Any application to subdivide into a number of smaller parcels a parcel of land already in the AR Zoning District will be subject to all required development standards and procedures applicable for creating AR subdivisions.
+Approval will be at the absolute discretion of Council and will be subject to the proposed development maintaining consistency with the standards and character of existing AR developments in the surrounding area as well as compliance with private development agreement(s) that may be registered on the title of the existing parcel. - B) On creating new AR subdivisions there shall be a maximum of 10 parcels allowed per quarter section with a minimum parcel size of 10 acres (4.047 hectares) and a maximum parcel size of 79 acres (31.97 hectares).
+These restrictions are subject to the discretion of Council to modify on a case-by-case basis in order to accommodate special circumstances - C) See Table 6.1 in Appendix. - D) All development permit applications for developments located adjacent to a provincial highway shall be referred to Saskatchewan Highways and Infrastructure to determine the appropriate setback from the Highway right of way. - E) No dwelling shall be located within 305 m (1000 ft) of an anhydrous ammonia facility licensed by relevant provincial agency. - F) No dwelling shall be located within 457 metres (1500 ft) of land that is used or authorized for use as a landfill for the disposal of garbage or refuse. - G) No dwelling shall be located within 305 m (1000 ft) of land that is used or authorized for use as a sewage treatment plant or sewage lagoon. - H) No dwelling shall be located within 500 m (1640.4 ft) of a landfill site either commissioned or decommissioned unless written approval has been received from Saskatchewan Environment. - Development of buildings on sites that abut a road allowance but do not abut a developed road shall observe the minimum setback for a developed road to allow for future development of the road. - J) In cases where private development agreements are registered on the titles of AR parcels, Council will not be responsible for enforcing such agreements.
+However, Council recognizes that such agreements may specify development standards that are more stringent than are dictated by the Municipality.
+In such cases, the more stringent development standards are enforceable through the legal system by owners of the subdivision or their successors.
+Council will not act in a manner to favor any party to such private development agreements, and, in dealing with disputed matters related to a private subdivision agreement that may be subject to legal challenge, will take no action until the legal system has concluded its disposition of the matter.

-Part 8 Hamlet District H
+Part 7 Hamlet District H